cse110-fa21-group1/-cse110-fa21-group1/admin/meetings/110721-workflow.md

 ## CICD Pipeline
 Discussion: Build a pipeline on github repo using github actions.
 Create workflow for any code that goes into the repo.\
-Conclusion: Dominik and Navya will complete it\
+Conclusion: \
-Action:
+Action:Dominik and Navya will complete it by the 15th

 ## ADR
 Discussion: Formal documentation of major decisions for our project\